Editor's note: This post was updated in June 2020 with fresh content and insights.

 (Psst: We actually wrote up a whole guide to choosing the right UI pattern for your product tour.
 Check it out.)

-4. Improve product tour design and copy
+4. Improve design and copy

 And the importance of good UX copy can’t be overstated.
 Put some thought into how you’re communicating with users during your product tours.
 Use clear, concise copy and try to integrate UX power words wherever possible.

-Users started a product tour but don’t finish
+What to do if users start a product tour but don’t finish

 Your users started a product tour but dropped off somewhere in the middle.
 This means that your first step was intriguing enough for users to opt in, but the next few steps couldn’t hold their attention.